mrbusche/backseatfan.com/_posts/2010-01-18-espns-mike-greenberg-says-martin-luther-coon-king-on-air.md

   </p>

   <p>
     In his statement, released on today, Greenberg apologized both for what he said and as well as for not releasing an apology sooner.
-Greenberg's statement included, &#8220;I'm sorry that my talking too fast - and slurring my woods - might have given people who don't know our show the wrong impression about us, and about me.&#8221; Earlier in the statement, Greenberg stated that he had just gotten back from the New York Knicks game and that &#8220;I apologize for not addressing it sooner&#8221;.
+Greenberg's statement included, "I'm sorry that my talking too fast - and slurring my woods - might have given people who don't know our show the wrong impression about us, and about me."
+Earlier in the statement, Greenberg stated that he had just gotten back from the New York Knicks game and that "I apologize for not addressing it sooner".
   </p>

   <p>